1. DEBT RELIEF

 Key Takeaways:

-It may surprise you, but the best way to defuse that tax debt time bomb is to work with the IRS.
-They may seem like the enemy when you owe them money, but they also offer various ways to help you pay off your tax debt.
+It may sound surprising, but the best way to deal with tax debt is to work with the IRS.
+They offer several options to help you pay off your tax debt.

-This article covers different forms of IRS tax debt relief and how to get it.
-It also outlines the consequences of failing to deal with that debt.
+We’ll cover the different forms of IRS tax debt relief and how to get it.
+We also go through the consequences of failing to deal with that debt.

 What Is Tax Debt Relief?

-Federal tax debt relief can be anything that helps you pay what you owe the IRS.
-This can include more time to pay or a reduction in the amount you owe.
+Federal tax debt relief can be anything that helps you get caught up with the IRS.
+This could include more time to pay or a reduction in the amount that you owe.

 The right tax debt relief can help clear up your back tax problems while minimizing the negative impact on your financial life.